T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
 This project must at least satisfy the following minimum requirements :

 - Must be interactive on CLI.
+Done
 - Use lists or dictionaries or tuples.
 - Use loops.
+Done
 - Use functions that return an output .
+Done
 - Use a Lambda function.
 - Use at least 1 Class.
+Done
 - Use some form of Error Handling .
-- Organize Your Code into modules & (or packages)
+- Organize Your Code into modules & (or packages)  Done

-## Example Project :  An online Grocery Store :
+## Project :  Guess Game :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : The game contains many categories of sports, cities and movies.
+First, you choose the category then start the game and then guess from the hints of the answer or get another hint, and then you will get your score.

 #### As a customer I should be able to do the following :
 - Browse  Products .